aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ```

 :::alert{header="Important" type="info"}
-This process will take some times, as we are creating with Terraform all the pre-requisites for out addons
+This process will take some time, as we are creating with Terraform all the pre-requisites for our addons
 :::

 ### 6. Verify the load balancer deployment

-You can accelerate the argocd reconciliation with manual sync:
+We can accelerate the argocd reconciliation with manual sync:

 ```bash
 argocd app sync argocd/cluster-addons